HavardUgulen/LISST-VSF-neural-network/README.md

 ## LISST-VSF-neural-network

+If you have any problems, please contact me at haavardugulen@gmail.com

 #### General information

 This neural network (NN) is developed to correct LISST-VSF measurements for multiple scattering errors.
 The input to the NN is the measured VSF and the output is the corrected VSF.